+Do you want to know how do PC points work?
 PC Optimum Points is one of the most popular loyalty programs in Canada.
 It’s probably the #1 retail loyalty program in the country and you should definitely join it if you’re not already a member.
 In case you didn’t know, PC Optimum is the merged program of Optimum and PC Plus.
-This merger took place in early 2018 so you’re now able to earn PC Optimum points at some of the top grocery stores, pharmacies, gas stations and more.
+This merger took place in early 2018 so you’re now able to earn PC Optimum points at some of the top grocery stores, pharmacies, and gas stations.

 Where can I earn PC Optimum points?

 Since PC Optimum Points is owned by Loblaws, you can earn points at pretty much all of their stores and gas station partners which include:

 - No Frills

 - Real Canadian Superstore

 - Independent CityMarket